Report an accessibility problem

 Global experience

 Students learn to thrive in a global environment through the rich educational and interpersonal experiences inherent in study abroad.
-A resume enhanced by the valuable study abroad experience will impress prospective employers and help the student stand out should they decide to pursue advanced study.
+A resume enhanced by the valuable study abroad experience impresses prospective employers and helps the student stand out if they pursue advanced study.

-With over 300 Global Education program opportunities available to them, students are able to tailor their experience to their unique interests and skill sets.
-Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
+With more than 300 Global Education program opportunities available to them, students are able to tailor their experience to their specific interests and skill sets.
+Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships around the world, increasing their professional network.

 Career opportunities

-Computer systems engineers are employed in industry, government, education and consulting firms, where they engage in the design, development and operation of hardware and software systems of computer and networking equipment.
+Computer systems engineers are employed in industry, government, education and consulting firms.
+Computer systems engineers engage in the design, development and operation of hardware and software systems of computer and networking equipment.

-Computer systems engineers often focus on engineering problems or challenges of emerging computer systems, including chips, device controllers, embedded systems and high-performance computing servers.
-Their jobs usually involve the research, design and development of computer hardware and software for practical applications.
-Their work can result in innovative, state-of-the-art products that integrate computing and communication capabilities, such as those in:
+Computer systems engineers often focus on engineering problems or challenges of emerging computer systems.
+Some of the challenges may involve chips, device controllers, embedded systems and high-performance computing servers.
+Their jobs usually involve research into the design and development of computer hardware and software for practical applications.
+Their work results in innovative, state-of-the-art products that integrate computing and communication capabilities.
+Examples of products that computer systems engineers work on:

 • avionics and space vehicles